Cekomo/Turkiye_GDPInflationComparison/README.md

 ## Where did data come from
 - All economics related data is taken from World Bank.
-- HDI, life expectancy data taken from UNDP.
-- Literacy data taken from World Bank and poverty rate taken from OECD (possible most recent year extracted).
-- Countries spoken languages data is generated using Chat-GPT.
-- Countries (ISO code, region, capital city, area, population, currency) table is generated using Chat-GPT.
+- Countries table's ISO code, region, capital city part is generated using Chat-GPT.
+Area, population, currency data are taken from World Bank database.